 6. Look under your virtual cushions

-Somewhere in the world, money might be looking for you: Security deposits you didn’t get back, rebate checks you lost, retirement plans you left behind, money you inherited from forgotten relatives, uncashed tax-refund checks.
+Somewhere in the world, money might be looking for you: Security deposits you didn’t get back, pensions you forgot about, unclaimed tax refunds.

 The National Association of Unclaimed Property Administrators operates a website where you can search for lost loot, but there are others.
-For details, see “How to Find Money You Didn’t Know You Had.”
+For details, see “7 Ways to Find Your Unclaimed Money.”

-Do you have some easy avenues to extra cash?
+Do you know of other easy avenues to extra cash?
 Share with us in comments below or on our Facebook page.

 Add a Comment

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.